Before storing your GEM®, make any necessary repairs and clean the vehicle. Clean the batteries and prepare them for storage.

 - Maintain the fluid level between the battery plates and the bottom of the fill well.
 Add distilled water as needed.
 Do not overfill.
 Reinstall the fill well cap securely.

 The battery plates should be visible when looking into the fill well.
 Use a flashlight if necessary.
 If the level is below the plates, add just enough distilled water to cover the plates.
-Full charge the batteries and then recheck the fluid level.
+Fully charge the batteries and then recheck the fluid level.

 See your Owner’s Manual for more information.